kevL/yata/ReadMe.txt

                  as a notice that saving the table would result in output that is different than the input file.
 But this is not rigorous.
-                 Note that any silent changes shall be innocuous (eg. trimming whitespace from the ends of row-lines); setting the Changed flag like this is a way to tell purists that a file is not quite at peak efficiency
-             (6) and "true" also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't
+                 Note that any silent changes shall be innocuous (eg. trimming whitespace from the ends of row-lines, or clearing quotes from celltexts that do not contain whitespace iff "clearquotes=true"); setting the Changed flag like this is a way to tell purists that a file is not quite at peak efficiency (6) and "true" also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't